RandomFeng/ParallelProj/README.md

 # ParallelProj
-Projects, Codes, Experiments, Notes for parallel algorithms and technique
+Projects, Codes, Experiments, Notes for parallel algorithms and techniques